-There are many varieties on the Honeysuckle Vine.
+There are many varieties of the Honeysuckle Vine.
 There is the Trumpet Honeysuckle, Dropmore Scarlet Honeysuckle, Graham Thomas Honeysuckle, Pink Lemonade Honeysuckle, and the Japanese Honeysuckle.
 Honeysuckle vines are easy growers and are quick climbers.
-The flowers on each of these different varieties are very fragrant and they often attract butterflies and hummingbirds.
+The flowers on each of these different varieties are very fragrant, and they often attract butterflies and hummingbirds.
 The Honeysuckle vines can grow along fences, trellises, and pretty much anything that will provide them with the support needed for them grow and thrive.

 The Dropmore Scarlet Honeysuckle is one of the more hardy vines you can find today.
-The vine seems always to be in bloom, it has tangerine colored trumpet shaped flowers that the bloom over and again from late spring until the first frost.
+The vine seems always to be in bloom; it has tangerine colored trumpet-shaped flowers that the bloom over and again from late spring until the first frost.
 These flowers attract hummingbirds and butterflies, and the red berries that the vine produces during the fall attract many different birds.

 Then there is the Graham Thomas Honeysuckle vine.
 This variety is a deciduous twining vine that produces white flowers that eventually turn yellow as they age.
 The flowers will bloom in spring and show their colors through the fall.
 The Pink Lemonade Honeysuckle vine is known as the Goldflame.
 This vine blooms thoroughly in the spring, and it continues all the way into the fall.
 The flowers that this vine produce are tubular, and they are pink with a creamy yellow inside which makes them very attractive to hummingbirds and butterflies.
 The Pink Lemonade Honeysuckle vine is mostly used as an ornamental vine that overgrows along trellises and fences.
 This vine does well in the sun and partial shade, and it prefers moist, well-drained soils.